-I host workshops across the UK targeted at PRs, small businesses and other organisations.
+I host a Guardian Masterclass on how PRs and small business owners can best work with journalists.
+You can find more information and book on the session here.
+I also run workshops across the UK targeted at PRs, small businesses and other organisations.
 During the three-hour workshop, I explain the importance of storytelling and thinking creatively when it comes to securing media coverage.
 I offer guidance on working with the media and tips on how to build strong relationships with both staff and freelance journalists.
 An online version of the workshop is available to watch in the ‘Speaking/Events/Webinars’ section on this website.
 I also run a consultancy offering Skype or face-to-face sessions focused on helping brands, businesses and entrepreneurs work with the media and secure press coverage.
 For more information and prices, please email me at susiebearne AT hotmail DOT com.

 I'm also a copywriter and write reports.
 In my former life I was a full-time copywriter, a role that involved writing, editing and proofreading material from an in-depth reports and brochures to posters and leaflets.
 I also write, edit and proofread anything from reports to advertorials.